emqx/emqx-docs/en_US/README.md

 MQTT is a lightweight message exchange protocol using publish-subscribe pattern.

-*EMQX* is the world's most scalable distributed MQTT broker with a high-performance real-time message processing engine, powering event streaming for IoT devices at massive scale.
+*EMQX* is a highly scalable distributed MQTT Broker" with a high-performance real-time message processing engine, powering event streaming for IoT devices at massive scale.

 ## Design goals